 In this meta box, you can see the default title of your posts that you wrote in WordPress heading field.
-To edit this you have to click on the title and a new field will open.
+To edit this, you have to click on the title, and a new box will open.
 This is where you will enter the new title you want to show in SERPs.

 An example below:

 In case you don’t use WordPress and use your own HTML based website, you can still do it.
 Below is the code you can use to do so, just remember to put it immediately after the <head> tag in your posts:

 |<meta name=”viewport” content=”width=device-width, initial-scale=1” /><title>Enter the title here</title>|